Celeste Cortesi: Miss Universe 2022

 Cortesi represented the Philippines at the 71st edition of the Miss Universe competition but was unplaced, officially ending the Philippines' twelve-year streak of consecutive placements in Miss Universe, from 2010 through 2021.
 R'Bonney Gabriel of the United States won the said pageant.

 Philanthropy

 In 2025, Cortesi donated Ph₱10 million (about US$172,000) to victims of the 2025 Cebu and Davao Oriental earthquakes.

 Personal life

-Cortesi was in a relationship with Philippine Football Federation player Mathew Custodio, of United City F.C.
+Cortesi was in a relationship with association football player Mathew Custodio of United City F.C.
 She has residences in Taguig and Pasay.

-Cortesi is concurrently completing her degree in real estate management (Bachelor of Science in Real Estate Management) from the Lyceum of Alabang, and pursuing her Philippine real estate license.
+Cortesi is concurrently completing her Bachelor of Science degree in real estate management from the Lyceum of Alabang in Muntinlupa, and pursuing her Philippine real estate license.

+In April 2026, Cortesi announced that she was expecting her first child with partner Jonathan Sterling.

 Acting career

 On February 10, 2023, Cortesi made her acting debut in the finale episode of Philippine superhero television series, Darna, as Queen Kevnar of Marte.

 On July 20, 2023, she signed a contract with Sparkle GMA Artist Center, joining the roster of GMA Network's talents.